Sääksmäki

-Sääksmäki is a village and a former municipality, currently part of Valkeakoski in the Pirkanmaa region of Western Finland.
+Sääksmäki is a former municipality, currently part of Valkeakoski in the Pirkanmaa region of Western Finland.
 A past president of Finland, Pehr Evind Svinhufvud, the Finnish film producer and director Veikko Aaltonen, eminent Finnish historian Eino Jutikkala, and actress Pirkko Mannola, were born there.

 Sääksmäki's most famous building is the medieval stone Sääksmäki Church, built at the end of the 15th century.
 It is one of the oldest buildings in Finland.
 It features wooden sculptures that were created by an anonymous artist, known as the "Master of Sääksmäki".
 Sääksmäki's architecture also includes manor houses that date back hundreds of years.

 History

 The name Sääksmäki means "osprey hill".
 It was mentioned in 1340 in a papal bull by Pope Benedict XII, in which he excommunicated 25 peasants from Sääksmäki as they had not paid their taxes.
 The excommunication was requested by the Bishop of Turku, Henricus Hartmanni.
 This letter provides some information on contemporary Finnish names, though their written forms do not accurately represent their actual pronunciations.